 Gathering Records and Documentation From the Carrier

-In the case of a truck accident, one area we will investigate is whether the carrier complied with regulations that limit the maximum number of hours per day that a truck driver can drive.
-Drivers must document all hours in their logbooks, and if they exceed the maximum hours and cause an accident, our attorneys will know about it.
+In a truck accident, we will investigate whether the carrier complied with regulations that limit the maximum number of hours per day that a truck driver can drive.
+Drivers must document all working hours in their logbooks, and if they exceed the maximum hours and cause an accident, our attorneys will know about it.

 The same holds true for maintenance records for the rig.
 If the truck driver’s handling of the rig caused the accident that led to your injury, it could be because the operator was not adequately trained—or perhaps the trucking company hired the driver despite a poor driving history or a history of drug or alcohol abuse.